 - STARZ: $8.99 a month with a free one-week trial

-- Entertainment add-on: $7.99 a month, adds American Heroes Channel, BET Her, CNBC World, Cooking Channel, Crime & Investigation, Destination America, Discovery Family, Discovery Life, DIY Network, Great American Country, Military History, MTV2, MTV Classic, Nick Toons, Science Channel and Teen Nick.
+- Entertainment add-on: $7.99 a month, adds American Heroes Channel, BET Her, CNBC World, Cooking Channel, Crime & Investigation, Destination America, Discovery Family, Discovery Life, Magnolia Network, Great American Country, Military History Channel, MTV2, MTV Classic, Nick Toons, Science Channel and Teen Nick.

-- Español Add-On: $4.99 a month, adds CNN Español, Discovery en Español, Discovery Familia, ESPN Deportes, Fox Deportes, Universo, and History en Español.
+- Español Add-On: $4.99 a month, adds CNN en Español, Discovery en Español, Discovery Familia, ESPN Deportes, Fox Deportes, NBC Universo, and History en Español.

 - Sports Add-On: $9.99 a month, adds NFL RedZone, TVG, TVG2, Sportsman Channel, Outdoor Channel and MAV TV.

-- Unlimited screens: $9.99 a month with a free one-month trial
+- Unlimited screens: $9.99 a month with a free one-month trial, includes ability to work with three screens on the go

 What devices support Hulu with Live TV?